gautemo/Gaute-Meek-Olsen/src/today-i-learned/vue-router-link-active.md

 }
 ```

-If you have nested routes, you can also use `router-link-exact-active` to differentiate between active routes and exact active child route.
+If you have nested routes, you can also use `router-link-exact-active` to differentiate between active routes and the exact active child route.

 ```js
 const routes = [